Chaurahen

 Chaurahen is an Indian drama film directed by Rajshree Ojha, starring Zeenat Aman, Roopa Ganguly, Soha Ali Khan and Kiera Chaplin in the leading roles.
 The film was based on four short stories of eminent Hindi novelist Nirmal Verma.
 Shooting was completed in 2007 but the film was shelved due to financial problems.
 The film was finally released on 16 March 2012 through PVR Pictures.

 Synopsis

-Chaurahen consists of four different stories - a couple with a troubled and adulterous affair; a couple dealing with the loss of their son and a young man dealing with memories of his ancestral home - that is told in the backdrop of three different Indian cities.
+Chaurahen consists of four different stories - a couple with a troubled and adulterous affair; a couple dealing with the loss of their son and a young man dealing with memories of his ancestral home - that is told against the backdrop of three different Indian cities.
 It hovers around the simple moments of everyday life.
 The overall theme of the movie is the importance of forgiveness and love.